ChrisnNg/GW2-Arcdps-Updater/README.md

- # Windows GW2-Arcdps-Updater
+ # GW2-Arcdps-Updater
+ *For use with Windows & Reshade.
+Requires Powershell.*

 Downloads Arcdps' d3d11.dll and renames it to dxgi.dll.
-For use with Reshade

 Installation & Usage:
 Download `arcdpsupdater.bat` and place into `Guild Wars 2\bin64\cef`.
 Ensure game is closed before running.